Closed petition Pay Carers an allowance equivalent to a fulltime job at the National Living wage

 Read the response in full

-A carer may apply for CA if they provide care for 35 hours or more a week to a person on a qualifying disability benefit.
+A carer may apply for Carer’s Allowance which is paid at the rate of £66.15 a week if they provide care for 35 hours or more a week to a person on a qualifying disability benefit.
 The carer must be aged 16 years or over and not in full time education (defined as 21 hours or more a week).
-For those carers who can undertake some part-time work, there is an earnings limit in CA. CA can be received alongside part-time earnings of up to £120 net of certain expenses a week.
+For those carers who can undertake some part-time work, there is an earnings limit.
+Carer’s Allowance can be received alongside part-time earnings of up to £123 net of certain expenses a week.
 Allowable expenses include income tax, National Insurance contributions and half of any contributions to an occupational or personal pension.
 Also, up to half the net earnings figure calculated can be allowed towards the cost of alternative care for the disabled person, or for a child aged under 16, while the carer is at work.
-These rules mean people can earn significantly more than the earnings limit and still get CA. Where possible, informal carers are encouraged to continue either working or studying part-time alongside their caring responsibilities in order to improve their own life chances and increase their social interaction.
+These rules mean people can earn significantly more than the earnings limit and still get Carer’s Allowance.
+Where possible, informal carers are encouraged to continue either working or studying part-time alongside their caring responsibilities in order to improve their own life chances and increase their social interaction.

-We know that many carers experience difficulties in trying to balance work with their caring responsibilities, and recognise the financial hardship that some carers face as a result of having to give up work.
+We know that many carers experience difficulties in trying to balance work with their caring responsibilities, and recognise the financial hardship some carers face as a result of having to give up work.
 We want to support carers to enable them to continue to work alongside their caring role and through the Carers Action Plan have committed to seeking to raise the profile of carers with employers and to encourage them to improve their working practices.
+We are also considering the question of dedicated employment rights for carers.

 The Government’s Fuller Working Lives Strategy sets out what the Government is doing to support carers who wish to remain in or return to work; as well as highlighting the sort of support that good employers should give carers in their workforce, such as flexible working.